openrocket/openrocket/docs/source/dev_guide/architecture.rst

 Thrust Curves
 =============

-OR uses Thrustcurves.org for its thrustcurves/motors.
+:abbr:`OR (OpenRocket)` uses Thrustcurves.org for its thrustcurves/motors.

 Scripts
 =======